 Denver Water participates with The Climate Registry, a nonprofit collaboration among North American entities that sets consistent standards to calculate, verify and publicly report greenhouse gas emissions into a single registry.
 Since 2008, we have been tracking our greenhouse gas footprint so we can find ways to reduce its impact.

-In 2016 the Colorado Department of Public Health and Environment recognized Denver Water with the Silver Partner Award, a part of the Colorado Environmental Leadership Program, for outstanding environmental achievements and a commitment to continual improvement.
+In 2017 the Colorado Department of Public Health and Environment recognized Denver Water with the Gold Partner Award, a part of the Colorado Environmental Leadership Program, for outstanding environmental achievements and a commitment to continual improvement.